Best Barcode Scanner Hardware: Compare Options

 It’s also important to keep in mind that hardware alone won’t deliver the performance your business needs.
 As you weigh your options, remember that the right mix of hardware and barcode scanning software is what truly unlocks cost savings, efficiency gains, and better user and customer experiences.

-Scandit has supported thousands of customers upgrading their barcode scanners, including industry leaders in retail, travel, and logistics:
+Scandit has supported thousands of customers upgrading their barcode scanners, including industry leaders in retail, travel, and logistics, with the following benefits

 • Enterprise-level support: High-quality support from concept to live operations and maintenance.
 Our Enterprise-Level Success Team includes a Device Solutions group that can replicate your environment, test different devices, and generate benchmarks to help you select the right device for your business.
 They also provide video guidance and onsite support to resolve any issues and improve adoption rates.